 The Residential Life staff includes three Residential Life Coordinators who are professional staff members responsible for supervision of the paraprofessional staff (RAs) and oversee the development of strong residence hall communities for several residence halls.
 The Residential Life Coordinator also assumes leadership responsibility for several functions within Residential Life.

 The other live-in members of the Residential Life staff are Resident Assistants.
 RAs are undergraduate students selected on the basis of their leadership skills.
 RAs live among students and provide information, refer students to campus and local resources, help enforce College and community standards, use helping skills for students in need, and facilitate educational and social programs.
 Most importantly, RAs assist in the development and maintenance of strong, positive residence hall communities.
 RAs work with residents to enhance the out-of-classroom experience for all members of the community.

-Located at the South end, lower level of Rich Hall, the Safety and Security Department is staffed 24 hours a day, 365 days a year.
+Located at the South end, lower level of Rich Hall, the Public Safety Department is staffed 24 hours a day, 365 days a year.
 Officers make frequent patrols of campus including residence halls, academic buildings, parking lots, athletic fields and College-owned off-campus apartments.

-The Department of Safety and Security staff consists of a full-time director, 12 safety and security officers, and several part-time student security aides.
+The Department of Public Safety staff consists of a full-time director, 12 public safety officers, and several part-time student security aides.

 Fraternity and Sorority Life and Involvement